New council rubbish, recycling and food scraps collections

 Together, we can halve the amount of household waste we send to landfill each year.*

 That’s why we’re providing all households with new rubbish, recycling and food scraps bins to use alongside your current kerbside glass recycling crate from 1 July 2021.
-The service initially will cost $230 for the first year and be charged in residential rates from 1 July 2021 through a new targeted rate.
+The service initially will cost $230 for the first year - including the existing charge for the glass recycling service of $37 a year - and be charged in residential rates from 1 July 2021 through a new targeted rate.

 Households can also choose to have an additional garden waste collection for an extra $60 for the first year.